Franz Josef Ritter von Buß: Political activity

 Besides a modern language club of which he was the founder and president, he gave much of his time to creating at Freiburg a centre for the comparative study of European legislation and jurisprudence.
 He soon found, however, that the means of international correspondence were inadequate to the enterprise.
 Some of the material collected appeared in book form (1835–46), the sole fruit of the scheme.

-In 1837 Buss was elected to the Lower House of the Grand Duchy of Baden, and addressed himself at once to such subjects as the social question, the liberty of the Catholic Church, a uniform customs system, and closer commercial union between the States of Germany.
-Buss met from the beginning a hostile majority, and he was reproached in open Parliament with errors and false steps of his youth.
-Unable to make the least impression, he resigned his seat.
-Elected again in 1846, Buss opposed the "Deutschkatholicismus" of Ronge.
-This brought out his opponents in full force.
-Extensive petitions in his favor compelled the Government to dissolve the Parliament, but the new election brought no improvement.
-Buss was the only champion of the Catholic Church in the Lower House, whilst in the Upper House the weight of the opposition fell on Baron von Andlau and his colleague Hirscher.